VladimirKobranov/configurator-beetle/README.md

 # Car Configurator

-A 3D car configurator built with React, Vite, Zustand, Tailwind CSS, and Radix UI.
+A 3D car configurator built with React, Vite, Zustand, Tailwind CSS, and Shadcn-ui.
 Users can customize a classic Beetle car model in real-time, changing its parts, materials, and appearance.

 ## Features